christopher-hsu/ray/python/ray/rllib/README.md

 $ docker exec -it RLlib bash
 ```

-Drops you into the rllib directory.
+Opens shell and drops you into the rllib directory.

 ### IMPORTANT steps
 ```